-This sheet pan baked salmon is a delicious healthy dish with tender, flaky salmon and the bright, fresh flavors of lemon and dill.
+This baked lemon dill salmon is a delicious healthy dish with tender, flaky salmon and the bright, fresh flavors of lemon and dill.
 It's also one of the easiest recipes that you'll ever find!
 It only takes a few minutes to put together and about 20 minutes to bake so it's perfect for busy weeknights.

-- You'll start by lining a sheet pan with foil.
+- Line a sheet pan with foil.
 I like to keep a roll of wide heavy duty foil on hand for dishes like this.
 They're wide enough that you can fold each side up and crumple the ends together to seal it.
 If you just standard with foil that's fine too though.
 You can also use parchment paper if you prefer.

 - Fold the sides of your foil up and over the salmon then crumple or fold the pieces together to seal.
 Do the same with the two ends so you end up with a sealed pouch.
 Just make sure not to make the pouch too tight, you want to have a little room in there for the air and steam to circulate.

 - If you don't have wide foil you can just place the second sheet over top and seal it around the edges of your sheet pan.